akantak/etrade_tax_poland/README.md

 # Etrade docs parsing for dividends and stocks vest/sell

-Using on your own risk!
+Use at your own risk!

 ## General